Trading Psychology and Discipline Practices

 What discipline would have done:

-The durable lesson: A single loss following your rules is acceptable.
+The takeaway: A single loss following your rules is acceptable.
 Abandoning rules to chase recovery turns a manageable loss into an account-threatening spiral.

 Position Sizing as Psychological Defense